nihaanth-vulupala/CAP6415_F25_project-SOTA-Small-Networks-Comparison/README.md

 ## Abstract

-**Problem:** Selecting the optimal neural network architecture for resource-constrained edge devices requires understanding the trade-offs between accuracy, model size, and inference speed.
-While state-of-the-art small networks are designed for efficiency, their relative performance across diverse datasets and deployment scenarios remains unclear.
+**Problem:** There is a need to understand the trade-offs among accuracy, model size, and inference speed when determining which neural network architecture to use in order to optimize the performance of resource-constrained edge devices.
+Although small networks that are currently considered to be state-of-the-art in terms of efficiency were developed primarily with this objective in mind, it has been unclear how well they perform in relation to one another on a variety of different datasets as well as in various deployment settings.

-**Solution:** This project provides a comprehensive empirical comparison of four efficient CNN architectures (MobileNetV3, EfficientNet-B0, ShuffleNetV2, and SqueezeNet) across three challenging image classification datasets (CIFAR-100, Stanford Dogs, Flowers-102).
-Using transfer learning with ImageNet-pretrained weights, we evaluate each model on test accuracy, inference time, model size, and parameter count.
-Our analysis reveals that MobileNetV3 offers the best accuracy-efficiency balance for most scenarios (79.26% on CIFAR-100, 6.18 MB), while EfficientNet achieves the highest accuracy on fine-grained tasks (89.40% on Flowers-102) at the cost of increased size (15.78 MB).
-The results provide actionable insights for practitioners selecting models for mobile, edge, and cloud deployment contexts.
+**Solution:** The goal of this research project was to conduct a broad comparative study of the performance characteristics of four commonly used CNN architectures (SqueezeNet, ShuffleNet V2, MobileNet v3 and EfficientNet B0) on three challenging image classification datasets (CIFAR-100, Stanford Dogs, Flowers-102).
+We conducted our evaluation using the same transfer learning approach that utilized pre-trained ImageNet weights, comparing each of the models on the basis of their test accuracy, inference times, model sizes and number of parameters.
+The overall findings of this study demonstrate that for the majority of deployment scenarios, MobileNet V3 represents the best balance between accuracy and efficiency (79.26% test accuracy on CIFAR-100, 6.18 MB model size); however, the results also show that while Fine-Grained tasks can achieve higher levels of accuracy with larger models (e.g., 89.40% on Flowers-102 with an average model size of 15.78 MB), the larger models require additional resources that may not be available in all types of deployments.
+Overall, these results provide researchers and practitioners with relevant information about the relative strengths and weaknesses of these models for mobile, edge, and cloud-based deployment applications.

 ## Problem Statement